Chief, Gastrointestinal Oncology Service; Head, Colorectal Oncology Section

 - Awards and Honors: New York Magazine Top Doctors (2005-2008; 2011-2016)

 - Languages Spoken: English

-- Fellowships: The New York Hospital/Cornell Medical Center; The Rockefeller University
+- Fellowships: Hematology/Oncology - New York Hospital/Cornell University Medical Center

 - Board Certifications: Internal Medicine; Medical Oncology; Hematology